 The long front zipper is the area where you can expect the water to pass.
 So it is essential that you have a storm flap that protects the zipper.
 In some extra great jackets, you have double flaps, one from each side so they overlap, plus Velcro tabs that keep them in place.
 My wife has such a great jacket from Jack Wolfskin.
 With such a design it is totally impossible for the rainwater to pass through.
 Though this may be a bit annoying in everyday life, you have lots of work to do to get to your zipper.

 If you plan to use a jacket in an area with a lot of rain, then all seams must be taped.
 You have seen one example above (the Columbia jacket) where the seams are only critically taped.
 This might be fine for ski jackets but this would not be my first choice for my tours in the Alps.
 Please see more in my separate text.

 This is good to have but this will depend on your activity.
 None of the jackets I am using now is with such openings.
 Typically, those are zippered vents, and this means a chance for water to get in.
 But my wife and daughters have jackets with such zippered vents, and the fact is they have never complained.

 The more the better, as simple as that.
 I would never consider a jacket without hand pockets.
 Yes, there are such rain shell jackets, you can see some of them here.
 Though, I do not remember any 3-in-1 jacket with such a design.

 Thank you for reading.
-Do you use interchange jacket?
-I shall be happy to hear from you, pease use the comment box below.
+Do you use an interchange jacket?
+I shall be happy to hear from you, please use the comment box below.
+If you would rather have a standard winter jacket, check this list with best insulated jackets for men.
 I wish you a pleasant day.